calavera/chaseonsoftware.com/content/page/values.md

 - It’s a good day for a good day
 - Til, tis: Today I learned, Today I shared

-## Glow in the Dark
-“What do I need to do to make the best version of myself glow in the dark?”
-Glowing in the dark means choosing every day to pursue being extraordinary.
-Pursue a life so filled with the Grace that God’s shown me that it makes me magnetic.
-Choose to be better than the person you were yesterday

 ## God foremost, Family first
 Every decision I make should be filtered through the two lenses first: